 Co-Module Leader – Access Arrangements Course, Private DSA Assessor

 After a degree in Experimental Psychology at Oxford, Sophia trained and worked as a Gestalt Counsellor and Dance Movement Therapist.
 She then moved into education, starting as a Teaching Assistant, then training as a Specialist Teacher with our sister company, Dyslexia Action.
-She qualified as an Assessor and has worked in a variety of settings both state and private, from Primary to FE Colleges.
+She qualified as an Assessor with an APC and has worked in a variety of settings both state and private, from Primary to FE Colleges.

 Sophia was made a fellow of The Dyslexia Guild in 2019.
 Her qualifications and memberships include BA (Oxon), MA (Oxon), PG Cert Counselling, PG Cert DMT, PGDip Dyslexia & Literacy, APS, APC, AMBDA, FDG.